-- 6447.1There should be local multidisciplinary audit programmes analysing systems, outcomes and patient experience relating to anaesthesia and sedation in the non-theatre environment. - Audit programmes should be under regular review by a clinical lead and those relating to sedation should be coordinated by a hospital sedation committee.^{2,3} - 648 7.3 Regular feedback should be provided to anaesthetic staff and they should be encouraged to participate in quality improvement activities. - Compliance with agreed guidelines should be audited, for example World Health Organization (WHO) surgical safety checklist compliance, equipment and monitoring standards and anaesthetic record keeping.^{1,72} - Anaesthesia departments should participate in relevant audit and research activities of national bodies such as the Health Services Research Centre (HSRC) and National Confidential Enquiry into Patient Outcome and Death (NCEPOD).72 - 656 7.6 All episodes of ANTE should be captured in a structured record within clinical notes. - 7.7 Regular MDT review of cases should be encouraged, with appropriate service improvement initiatives and shared learning. - Contribution to airway registries, such as the Difficult Airway Society Database and Emergency Medicine Airway Registry, should be encouraged.
+- 7.1 There should be local multidisciplinary audit programmes analysing systems, outcomes and patient experience relating to anaesthesia and sedation in the non-theatre environment. - 7.2 Audit programmes should be under regular review by a clinical lead and those relating to sedation should be coordinated by a hospital sedation committee. - 7.3 Regular feedback should be provided to anaesthetic staff and they should be encouraged to participate in quality improvement activities.

+- 7.4 Compliance with agreed guidelines should be audited, such as World Health Organization surgical safety checklist compliance, equipment and monitoring standards, and anaesthetic record keeping. - 7.5 Anaesthesia departments should participate in relevant audit and research activities of national bodies such as the Health Services Research Centre and National Confidential Enquiry into Patient Outcome and Death. - 7.6 All episodes of anaesthesia in the non-theatre environment should be captured in a structured record within clinical notes. - 7.7 Regular multidisciplinary team review should be encouraged, with appropriate service improvement initiatives and shared learning. - 7.8 Contribution to airway registries, such as the Difficult Airway Society Database and Emergency Medicine Airway Registry, should be encouraged.

-661 8 Implementation support
+8 Implementation support

-662 The Anaesthesia Clinical Services Accreditation (ACSA) scheme, run by the RCoA, aims to provide 663 support for departments of anaesthesia to implement the recommendations contained in the GPAS 664 chapters.
-The scheme provides a set of standards, and asks departments of anaesthesia to 665 benchmark themselves against these using a self-assessment form available on the RCoA website.
-666 Every standard in ACSA is based on recommendation(s) contained in GPAS.
-The ACSA standards are 667 reviewed annually and republished approximately four months after GPAS review and republication 668 to ensure that they reflect current GPAS recommendations.
-ACSA standards include links to the relevant GPAS recommendations so that departments can refer to them while working through theirgap analyses.
+The Anaesthesia Clinical Services Accreditation (ACSA) scheme, run by the RCoA, aims to provide support for departments of anaesthesia to implement the recommendations contained in the GPAS chapters.
+The scheme provides a set of standards, which ask departments of anaesthesia to benchmark themselves against these standards using a self-assessment form available on the RCoA website.
+Every standard in ACSA is based on recommendation(s) contained in GPAS.
+The ACSA standards are reviewed annually and republished approximately four months after GPAS review and republication to ensure that they reflect current GPAS recommendations.
+ACSA standards include links to the relevant GPAS recommendations so that departments can refer to them while working through their gap analyses.

 Departments of anaesthesia can subscribe to the ACSA process on payment of an appropriate fee.
-Once subscribed, they are provided with a 'College guide' (a member of the RCoA working group that oversees the process), or an experienced reviewer to assist them with identifying actions required to meet the standards.
+Once subscribed, they are provided with a 'College guide' (a member of the RCoA working group that oversees the process) or an experienced reviewer to assist them with identifying actions required to meet the standards.
 Departments must demonstrate adherence to all 'priority one' standards listed in the standards document to receive accreditation from the RCoA.
-This is confirmed during a visit to the department by a group of four ACSA reviewers (two clinical reviewers, a lay reviewer and an administrator), who submit a report back to the ACSA committee.
+This is confirmed during a visit to the department by a group of four ACSA reviewers (two clinical reviewers, a PatientsVoices@RCoA reviewer and an administrator), who submit a report back to the ACSA committee.

-The ACSA committee has committed to building a 'good practice library', which will be used to collect and share documentation such as policies and checklists, as well as case studies of how departments have overcome barriers to implementation of the standards, or have implemented the standards in innovative ways.
+The ACSA committee has committed to building a 'good practice library', which will be used to collect and share documentation such as policies and checklists, as well as case studies of how departments have overcome barriers to implementation of the standards or have implemented the standards in innovative ways.

-682 One of the outcomes of the ACSA process is to test the standards (and by doing so to test the GPAS 683 recommendations) to ensure that they can be implemented by departments of anaesthesia and to 684 consider any difficulties that may result from implementation.
-The ACSA committee has committed to 685 measuring and reporting feedback of this type from departments engaging in the scheme back to 686 the CDGs updating the guidance via the GPAS technical team.
+One of the outcomes of the ACSA process is to test the standards (and by doing so to test the GPAS recommendations) to ensure that they can be implemented by departments of anaesthesia and to consider any difficulties that may result from implementation.
+The ACSA committee has committed to measuring and reporting feedback of this type from departments engaging in the scheme back to the CDGs updating the guidance via the GPAS technical team.

-687 9 Patient information
+9 Patient information

-The Royal College of Anaesthetists have developed a range of Trusted Information Creator Kitemark accredited patient information resources that can be accessed from our website, including information on sedation, resources for children and young people and accessible resources.
+The Royal College of Anaesthetists has developed a range of Trusted Information Creator Kitemarkaccredited patient information resources that can be accessed from the RCoA website, including information on sedation, resources for children and young people and accessible resources.
 Our main leaflets are now translated into more than 20 languages, including Welsh.